Requirements for the Appointment of Training Analysts and Interim Training Analysts

 7. To be considered for Training Analyst status within a Constituent Organisation or Institute, a member must have achieved or met the following requirements and be willing to be evaluated for Training Analyst status.

-a.
-Recognition by the Constituent Organisation or Institute of the satisfactory completion of the formal requirements of an approved training programme, including an analysis with an analyst officially recognised by the Constituent Organisation or Institute as qualified to analyse candidates (where applicable), completion of course requirements, and satisfactory treatment of required supervised cases.
+a) Recognition by the Constituent Organisation or Institute of the satisfactory completion of the formal requirements of an approved training programme or the equivalent thereof, including an analysis with an analyst officially recognised by the Constituent Organisation or Institute as qualified to analyse candidates (where applicable), completion of course requirements, and satisfactory treatment of required supervised cases.

 Procedures for Selection